International Brotherhood of Teamsters: Decentralization, deregulation and drift

 Under General President Frank Fitzsimmons, authority within the Teamsters was decentralized back into the hands of regional, joint council, and local leaders.
-While this helped solidify Fitzsimmons' own political position in the union, it also made it more difficult for the union to act decisively on policy issues.
-Fitzsimmons also slowly moved the union's political stances slowly to the left, supporting universal health care, an immediate end to the Vietnam War, urban renewal, and community organizing.
+While this helped solidify Fitzsimmons's own political position in the union, it also made it more difficult for the union to act decisively on policy issues.
+Fitzsimmons also slowly moved the union's political stances to the left, supporting universal health care, an immediate end to the Vietnam War, urban renewal, and community organizing.
 In 1968, Fitzsimmons and United Auto Workers President Walter Reuther formed the Alliance for Labor Action, a new national trade union center which competed with the AFL–CIO.
 The Alliance dissolved in 1972 after Reuther's death.
 While the Teamsters won rich national master contracts in trucking and package delivery in the 1970s, it did little to adapt to the changes occurring in the transportation industry.

 A major jurisdictional battle with the United Farm Workers (UFW) broke out in 1970, and did not end until 1977.
 The Teamsters and UFW had both claimed jurisdiction over farm workers for many years, and in 1967 had signed an agreement settling their differences.
-But decentralization of power within the union led several Teamster leaders in California to repudiate this agreement without Fitzsimmons' permission and organize large numbers of field workers.
+But decentralization of power within the union led several Teamster leaders in California to repudiate this agreement without Fitzsimmons's permission and organize large numbers of field workers.
 His hand forced, Fitzsimmons ordered Teamsters contract negotiators to re-open the handful of contracts it had signed with California growers.
 The UFW sued, the AFL–CIO condemned the action, and many employers negotiated contracts with the Teamsters rather than with the UFW.
 The Teamsters subsequently signed contracts (which many denounced as sweetheart deals) with more than 375 California growers.
 Although an agreement giving UFW jurisdiction over field workers and the Teamsters jurisdiction over packing and warehouse workers was reached on September 27, 1973, Fitzsimmons reneged on the agreement within a month and moved ahead with forming a farm workers regional union in California.
 The organizing battles even became violent at times.
 By 1975, the UFW had won 24 elections and the Teamsters 14; UFW membership had plummeted to just 6,000 from nearly 70,000 while the Teamsters farmworker division counted 55,000 workers.
 The UFW signed an agreement with Fitzsimmons in March 1977 in which the UFW agreed to seek to organize only those workers covered by the California Agricultural Labor Relations Act, while the Teamsters retained jurisdiction over some agricultural workers, who had been covered by Teamsters Local Union contracts prior to the formation of the UFW.